Llangollen

 Llangollen ([ɬaŋˈɡɔɬɛn]) is a town and community, situated on the River Dee, in Denbighshire, Wales.
 Its riverside location forms the edge of the Berwyn range, and the Dee Valley section of the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty, with the easternmost point of the Dee Valley Way being within the town.
-It had a population of 3,658 at the 2011 census.
+At the 2021 census the community had a population of 3,603.

 History

 Llangollen takes its name from the Welsh llan meaning "a religious settlement" and Saint Collen, a 7th-century monk who founded a church beside the river.
 St Collen is said to have arrived in Llangollen by coracle.
 St Collen’s Church is the only church in Wales dedicated to St Collen, and he may have had connections with Colan in Cornwall and with Langolen in Brittany.